rehafj/CMPM_Project3/Image generation/pix2pix/README.md

 # pix2pix-tensorflow
-this pix to pix ..................
+this pix to pix .................. please uncompress the associated folders before starting. as for the training data/model itself, please find it here

+and download the data to your training directory's train directory the remaining folders should be uncompressed into their directories

 ### original author--- note
-the following read me is forked from github: the instructions below were copied from the associated read me file......
+the following read me is forked from GitHub: the instructions below were copied from the associated read me file......

 ### original read me
 Based on [pix2pix](https://phillipi.github.io/pix2pix/) by Isola et al.